 A small space for the actual workshop, but contact us to explore options in your area if you don't have a usable space on site.

-Due to fluctuating prices in lab fees and tailored film stock and digitization options, please email sprocketandreelworkshops@gmail.com for an estimate and to discuss your workshop needs and ideas in more detail.
+Due to customizable workshops, variable lab fees, and film stock and digitization options, please email sprocketandreelworkshops@gmail.com for an estimate and to discuss your needs and ideas in more detail.
 We'd love to hear from you directly!